Yaashia-G/Yaashia-G.github.io/_publications/Hypersampled_Mpc.md

 <div class="caption">
    _Left:_ Comparison of the position, velocity, and input trajectories for the three MPC schemes subject to an additive disturbance on the input. _Right:_ The computation time for the three schemes with noise, compared to the sampling time ts = 0.02.
 HMPC is the only scheme that consistently satisfies the real-time requirements.
 </div>
+The disadvantage of MPC1 becomes apparent by examining the computation time required to solve the underlying OCP.
+As shown, the time required to solve
+MPC1 is approximately 30 times more than HMPC and MPC2.
+This is because MPC1 has a prediction length of N = 100 steps, whereas HMPC and MPC2 have a prediction length of only N = 5 steps.

 ### Nonlinear Lane Change